Finland

 The Finnish Zoonosis Centre located within Ruokavirasto forms a cooperation body between Ruokavirasto and the National Institute for Health and Welfare (THL).
 This ensures close cooperation between relevant experts in the field of food safety as well as animal and public health.
 The centre coordinates the monitoring of zoonoses, foodborne outbreaks, and antimicrobial resistance and also compiles the results.

-Ruokavirasto’s area of work extends beyond food safety to include, for instance, veterinary medicinal products.
+Ruokavirasto’s area of work extends beyond food safety to include, for instance, veterinary medicinal product residues.
 The regulatory agency for veterinary drugs, however, is the Finnish Medicines Agency (Fimea).

 Tukes